 If a saved person sows to please his sinful nature he'll die spiritually (Rom.
 8:13; Gal.
 6:8,9).
 The prodigal is a clear example of this (Lk.
 15:24,32).
 The end result of sin is spiritual death, so DO NOT BE DECEIVED (James 1:14-16).
 For ordering information regarding the believer's security, go to Evangelical Books.
 Our 801 page book, The Believer's Conditional Security, is the most exhaustive and comprehensive refutation to eternal security ever written.
 It will not be refuted!

 Because of the teaching of once saved always saved, grace has been taught as a license for immorality for so long, and without challenge, that when Scripture is quoted, such as 1 Cor.
 6:9,10 or Rev. 21:8, it is disregarded, and the giver of God's Word is falsely accused of teaching legalism, bondage, a works salvation, etc. This reflects how truly dark are the days in which we live!
+Do you know the ACID TEST question to know if a ministry or local congregation is teaching a license for immorality as condemned by Jude 3,4.
+Even these later truths are related, in a distant way, to God's faithfulness.

 The Almighty God